Coding4NUS/tp/docs/UserGuide.md

 ### Locating students by parameters: `find`

-Finds and lists people whose fields match any of the given parameters in the current group.
+Finds and lists students whose fields match any of the given parameters in the current group.

 Format: `find [n/NAME]... [p/PHONE]... [e/EMAIL]... [m/MATRIC_NUMBER]... [t/TAG]...`

 * At least one parameter must be provided.
 * The search is case-insensitive. e.g `n/john` will match the name `John`
 * The search lists partial matches. e.g. `n/john` will match the name `John Doe`
-* People matching at least one parameter will be listed (i.e. `OR` search) though people who match more parameters will be listed first.
+* students matching at least one parameter will be listed (i.e. `OR` search) though students who match more parameters will be listed first.
-* Multiple of the same parameter type can be used. e.g. `find n/alex n/david` returns a list of people with names containing `alex` or `david`
+* Multiple of the same parameter type can be used. e.g. `find n/alex n/david` returns a list of students with names containing `alex` or `david`

 Examples:
-* `find n/john` returns people with the names `john` and `John Doe`
+* `find n/john` returns students with the names `john` and `John Doe`
-* `find n/john p/987 e/example.com m/123 t/scholar` returns people with a name containing `john`, a phone number containing `987`, an email containing `example.com`, a matric number containing `123` or a tag containing `scholar`
+* `find n/john p/987 e/example.com m/123 t/scholar` returns students with a name containing `john`, a phone number containing `987`, an email containing `example.com`, a matric number containing `123` or a tag containing `scholar`
-* `find n/alex n/david` returns the people `Alex Yeoh`, `David Li`<br>
+* `find n/alex n/david` returns the students `Alex Yeoh`, `David Li`<br>

   <img src="images/findAlexDavidResult.png" alt="result for 'find alex david'" width="700">